eegkno/CUDA_by_practice/README.md

 -------------

-This document was last modified on : Feb.
-22nd, 2015.
+This document was last modified on : March.
+7, 2017.